This is the preview version of the Wisconsin State Legislature site.

 There were no comments in support or opposition.

-8. Comparison with Similar Rules in Adjacent States: Many of the technical corrections were promulgated federally in 2006 and are listed in EPA Checklist 214.
-Iowa is not authorized to implement a hazardous waste program, and as a result they are not required to adopt these changes.
+8. Comparison with Similar Rules in Adjacent States: Many of the technical corrections were promulgated federally in 2012 and are listed in EPA Checklist 228, respectively.
 Illinois and Michigan have adopted these corrections.
-Michigan has been authorized by the EPA to enforce the requirements and Illinois is not authorized for Checklist 214.
-Minnesota has not adopted the technical corrections in this checklist.
-The remaining corrections and clarifications are errors found in federal and in Wisconsin code.
+Minnesota has not currently adopted the technical corrections in this checklist.
+Iowa does not have an authorized state program to implement hazardous waste regulations, EPA enforces federal code in this state.
+The remaining corrections and clarifications are spelling and grammatical errors existing in current Wisconsin code.

 The department solicitated comments from the regulated community as part of the development of this rule.